 INTRODUCTION

 Groundnut (Arachis hypogaea L.) belongs to the Fabaceae (Leguminosae) family and is an agronomically and economically important crop.
 It is a self-pollinated, allotetraploid (2n=4x=40), day-neutral, annual legume cultivated primarily for its oil-rich seeds.
 The genus name Arachis is derived from the Greek word meaning"legume," while hypogaea refers to its underground fruiting characteristic.
 Groundnut is often referred to as the "king of vegetable oilseeds" and "poor man's cashew nut" due to its affordability and nutritional value.
-Groundnut seeds contain about 45–50% oil and 25–30% protein, and has a high biological value among plant proteins.
+Groundnut seeds contain about 45–50% oil and 25–30% protein, and have a high biological value among plant proteins.
 Groundnut oil is an important vegetable oil and is composed of various fatty acids, the major ones include palmitic acid, oleic acid, linoleic acid and α-linolenic acid, while minor fatty acids include capric acid, myristic acid, stearic acid, arachidic acid, eicosenoic acid, behenic and lignoceric acids (Nile & Park, 2013).
 Groundnut is rich in B vitamins (except vitamin B12) such as thiamine, riboflavin, nicotinic acid and vitamin E, which serves as a crucial antioxidant.
 Groundnut is also a significant source of minerals like phosphorus, calcium and iron.
 The oilcake residue, obtained after oil extraction, serves as a valuable organic fertilizer and animal feed containing 7–8% nitrogen, 1.5% phosphorus and 1.5% potassium.
 Groundnut also plays an important role in improving soil fertility by fixing atmospheric nitrogen through root nodules.
 It has antinutritional factors like oxalate phytate, cyanogenic glycosides and trypsin inhibitor, which can be inactivated through proper food processing techniques such as fermentation, cooking or microbial degradation (Abdulrazak et al., 2014).

 Development of effective and targeted breeding strategies for groundnut is important to ensure food security, improve nutritional quality and sustain productivity, especially in the face of climate change and rising global demand.
-Groundnut breeding aims at developing high yielding, early maturing cultivars with improved resistance to biotic stresses such as leaf spots, rusts and insect pests, which significantly effect yield and quality (Janila et al., 2013).
+Groundnut breeding aims at developing high yielding, early maturing cultivars with improved resistance to biotic stresses such as leaf spots, rusts and insect pests, which significantly affect yield and quality (Janila et al., 2013).
 In rain-fed regions,early maturity becomes an important trait for escaping unfavourable conditions like droughts and fitting into diverse cropping systems.
 Moreover, the development of varieties with tolerance to abiotic stresses like drought and heat is critical for maintaining yield stability under diverse environmental conditions (Varshney et al., 2014).
 Recent advancements in genomics and molecular breeding—such as the use of Quantitative Trait Loci (QTL) analysis, Marker-Assisted Selection (MAS) and Genomic Selection (GS), have accelerated the process of introgressing desirable traits from diverse gene pools, including improved oil quality and disease resistance (Pandey et al., 2020).
 These efforts contribute not only to food security but also to the economic upliftment of farmers by reducing crop losses and input costs.

 HISTORY AND ORIGIN